AROUND

 2. Try the best Queenstown hikes on your doorstep

 There are plenty of short walks and hikes in and around Queenstown that give you the opportunity to explore our spectacular scenery.
-If you’re looking for a great walk in Queenstown and an even greater view, set out from Flaming Kiwi to try the Queenstown Hill Time Walk or the Tiki Trail.
+If you’re looking for a great walk in Queenstown and an even greater view, set out from Flaming Kiwi to try Queenstown Hill Walk or Ben Lomond (the mountain that looks over Queenstown).

 This is a Queenstown must-do for locals and tourists alike, offering spectacular views and information into the history of Queenstown and the Wakatipu Basin.
 The starting point for the Queenstown Hill Time Walk is at a small car park off Belfast Terrace, from which you’ll climb up through pine forest to the summit of Te Tapu-nui (mountain of intense sacredness).
 Keep your eye out for the popular 'Basket of Dreams' sculpture on the way!